-In this bonus lab we'll see how we can leverage Testcontainers and Keycloak Testcontainer to create a client-side end2end test for our OAuth 2.0 and OpenID Connect 1.0 compliant Resource Server.
+In this bonus lab we'll see how we can leverage and to create a client-side end2end test for our OAuth 2.0 and OpenID Connect 1.0 compliant Resource Server.

 The annotation @Testcontainers scans and configures all testcontainers marked with the other annotation @Container.